 The main benefits to installing a solar monitoring system include:

-• Immediate knowledge of any issues: Rather than waiting for your next bill to tell you that there may be something wrong, a solar monitoring system can immediately alert you if there is an issue which means that you can have it fixed promptly.
+- Immediate knowledge of any issues: Rather than waiting for your next bill to tell you there may be something wrong, a solar monitoring system can immediately alert you if there is an issue, which means you can have it fixed promptly.

-• Understand any fluctuations in your energy bill: If your most recent bill is significantly higher than anticipated, a solar monitoring system will be able to help you understand where the increase came from, whether the performance of your panels decreased, the household is consuming more energy, you’ve changes tariffs or if there might have been a billing error.
+- Understanding your energy bill: If your most recent bill is significantly higher than anticipated, a solar monitoring system will be able to help you understand:

-• Energy consumption insights: By using a monitoring system, you’ll be able to see your own energy consumption.
-This gives you the opportunity to change habits as needed to best utilise the energy being produced on your own roof, which may in turn, help to reduce electricity bills.
+- Energy consumption insights: By using a monitoring system, you’ll be able to see your own energy consumption.
+This allows you to be more energy efficient which may in turn reduce electricity bills.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Citipower network in Melbourne but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.